 Instant coffee is a quick and convenient drink, but its history is filled with patents and inventors claiming to have the first real instant coffee.
-While the invention is credited to Alphonse Allais, there are many patents and changes that led to what we call instant coffee today.
+While the invention is credited to Alphonse Allais, some many patents and changes led to what we call instant coffee today.
 Instant coffee was not popular at first, but changes to the processing created a flavorful yet convenient coffee drink.
 Let’s take a look at when instant coffee was invented and what it’s like today:

 When was Instant Coffee Invented?

 The first accepted patent for a water-soluble coffee substance was in 1881.
 It was invented and patented (#141520) by Alphonse Allais in France.
 Allais’ patent is the first form of real water-dissolving, instant coffee instead of a coffee concentrate mix, which was called Essence of Coffee and was not popular at all.
-Camp Coffee was invented before Allais’ patent, but it’s a syrup and not instant coffee grounds.
+Camp Coffee was invented before Allais’ patent, but it is syrup and not instant coffee grounds.

 Who Else Helped to Invent Instant Coffee?

 While Alphonse Allais created the first real patent for instant coffee, other inventions helped create the convenient dissolving coffee beans.